sigigrau/GettingAndCleaningData/README.md

 The original data was separated in different files and contained a great amount of information that wasn't needed.
 After performing several transformations, we have obtained a tidy data set with the average values of the needed measurement for each subject and activity.

-You can find more information about the different variables and the transformations performed in the CodeBook.md file.
+More information about the different variables and the transformations performed can be found in the CodeBook.md file.